iWriteGigs

 Question #25

-A Women must notify their spouses before having an abortion.
+A Women must be informed of the health consequences of having an abortion.

 B Women must make more than one visit to an abortion clinic before the procedure can be performed.